open-simh/.github/docs/simdocs/simh_doc.md

 SEND {\<dev\>:line} {AFTER=n}

-If the after parameter isn't explicitly set, it defaults to the value of the delay parameter.
+If the after parameter isn’t explicitly set, it defaults to the value of the delay parameter.

 ### Escaping String Data